Thames Path: Westminster to Greenwich via the south bank walk

 |Toughness||1/10, all on pavement, so wear trainers|

-The entire walk is pavement, so wear comfortable shoes, not walking boots.
+The entire walk is on pavement or hard standings, so wear comfortable shoes, not walking boots.

 By Car: The whole area is residents parking.
 You might have a chance near Greenwich on a Sunday.

 After the walk, we would love to get your feedback

-National Rail: 03457 48 49 50 • Travelline (bus times): 0871 200 2233 (12p/min) • TFL (London) : 0343 222 1234
+National Rail: 03457 48 49 50 • Travelline (bus times): 0871 200 22 33 (12p/min) • TFL (London) : 0343 222 1234

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|